brandonbiggs/Chimp/README.md

     - Exactly what it sounds like.
 Test code I wanted to run without deleting things in index.
     I was mostly using this for multiproccessing and multithreading.

-# TODO
+### TODO
 - Update the CLI with the new chimp name
-- Update this documentation that reflects the new features, programs, and name changes
+- Keep documentation up to date
 - At some point implement the matrix model
 - Write unit tests for the constraints
+- Finish the CLI model
+- Get the constraint creation web based
+- Do a lot of analysis on the creation of sentences between the regular markov model and Chimp
+- Create tongue twister graphs once the analysis is done

 ### Matrix Implementation
 1. This is nowhere near ready.
 Please do not even try to use it yet.